About

 The lab hosts workshops bringing in experts from across campus to address challenges arising in cultural heritage practices.
 We also offer one-on-one or small group consultations on topics surrounding data management and preservation, building an online portfolio, and a variety of other topics.

-The vision for the DAL is to grow into a space in which users work together to stimulate research, a community of practice, where assistance and inspiration can be found and experimentation is encouraged.
-The DAL is part of a growing campus-wide network of collaborative spaces, together with the Sandbox (in the Math Science Building), the Lux Lab (YRL), Information Studies Research Lab (GSEIS Building), and the Scholarly Innovation Lab (YRL) and will help to integrate archaeology in the many digital initiatives and the broad knowledge base that is available at UCLA.
+The DAL is part of a growing campus-wide network of collaborative spaces, together with the Sandbox (in the Math Science Building), the Lux Lab (YRL), BRIDGE Innovation Studio (SSCERT), and the Scholarly Innovation Lab (YRL) and will help to integrate archaeology in the many digital initiatives and the broad knowledge base that is available at UCLA.

 Deidre Brin leads the development of DIG, an archaeological data publishing initiative at the Cotsen Institute of Archaeology Press, and manages the Digital Archaeology Lab at Cotsen.
 She received her Bachelors in Anthropology, focusing in Archaeology, and worked on archaeological projects for several years before completing an MLIS from the Information Studies program at UCLA.
 Her experience managing data while working on projects, coupled with the foundation in information science and technology, support her current research on the preservation, dissemination, and reuse of archaeological datasets.